-Here’s a selection of lower and mid level walks in Snowdonia that provide a change from the usual Snowdon and Tryfan honeypots.
+Here’s a selection of lower and mid level walks in Snowdonia that are mostly circular and provide a change from the usual Snowdon and Tryfan honeypots.
 These walks are perfect for active families looking for moderate walks in Snowdonia.
 Remember that these are not necessarily ‘easy’ routes, just ones that avoid the tops.
 They’re perfect for winter walks in Snowdonia that avoid the snow, providing the snow stays at altitude of course!

-The circuit around Llyn Padarn lake makes a good half day’s walking, at a very leisurely pace and including a long lunch at Y Caban in Brynrefail.
+The circuit around Llyn Padarn lake from Llanberis makes a good half day’s walking, at a very leisurely pace and including a long lunch at Y Caban in Brynrefail.
 If the weather remains clear, then the views towards Yr Wyddfa and Crib Goch are a classic.

 Another lake, this time nestling beneath the cliffs of the Glyderau.
 This walk can get rather busy, especially popular to walk off that lunch!
 This is a favourite walk, and keen readers of Mud and Routes may wonder which list this route doesn’t appear on!!

 This is a longer route that takes a good half a day, if you want to get some distance in at the same time as avoiding the higher peaks.
 You can diverge from the route at Llyn Geirionnnydd and take a footpath towards the Hafna mines and Llyn y Parc if you want to make a full day of it (as well as walking a decent 26km)